Yes, you can. The way you set up your design for combining these Print Styles is different to setting up for Digital Gold and Silver on their own.

-It's important that your Illustrator or InDesign document is using the CMYK profile
+It's important that your Illustrator or InDesign document is using the CMYK profile.

 Digi Gold + CMYK